StackStorm/st2docs/docs/source/rbac.rst

-In addition to manually assigning roles to the users based on the definitions in the ``/opt/stackstorm/rbac/assignments/`` directory, |st2| also supports automatically granting roles based on the LDAP groups a particular user is a member of.
+In addition to manually assigning roles to the users based on the definitions in the ``/opt/stackstorm/rbac/assignments/`` directory, |st2| also supports automatically granting roles to users on authentication based on the LDAP groups membership.

 This comes handy in enterprise environments and makes |st2| user provisioning easier and faster.
-It means operator doesn't need to manually write and manage RBAC role assignment files on disk because roles are automatically granted to the users based on their LDAP  group membership. because it means operator doesn't need to write and manage RBAC role assignments files on disk.
+It means operator doesn't need to manually write and manage RBAC role assignment files on disk, because roles are automatically granted to the users based on their LDAP group membership and mappings files in ``/opt/stackstorm/rbac/mappings/`` directory.

 To be able to utilize this feature it first needs to be enabled in ``st2.conf`` by setting ``rbac.sync_remote_groups`` option to ``True``.